Human-Hummus/Flaarc/README.md

 - The list function makes lists.
 - The link function makes links.

 ##  Thank you.
-I want to say, thank you for showing interest in this hobby project, it's been fun for me, and I hope you'll have fun too.
+I want to say thank you for showing interest in this hobby project.
+It's been fun for me, and I hope you'll have fun too.

 ##  Features I want to add:

-- image support.
+- web image support.
 - standard library of functions.
 - an optional GUI.
 - better error messages.
+- highlight support.
+- table support.